Stephen Goldring

-Stephen Goldring (1908 - 1996) was an American businessman, chairman of the Sazerac Company, and head of the family that owns Sazerac, the second largest spirits company in the US.
+Stephen Goldring (1908 - 1996) was an American businessman, chairman of the Sazerac Company, and head of the family that owns Sazerac.

 Personal life

 Stephen Goldring was born in Pensacola, Florida, the son of Newman Goldring, who started in the alcoholic drinks industry in 1898.
 The family moved to Chicago during Prohibition, but later returned to Florida.

 Career

 In 1944, Goldring founded the Magnolia Marketing Company with Malcolm Woldenberg, his long-time business partner.

 Personal life

 Goldring was Jewish.
 He was married to Mathilde "Teal" Goldring.
 Their son William Goldring is chairman of Sazerac.

 In 1957, Stephen and Mathilde Goldring created the Goldring Family Foundation.
 After Woldenberg's death, he also oversaw the Woldenberg Foundation.
 He concentrated on health, welfare, education, and the arts, and supported Tulane University, University of New Orleans, Jewish Federation of New Orleans, the Anti-Defamation League, Temple Sinai, Henry S. Jacobs Camp, Touro Infirmary, the Audubon Institute, and the United Way.